-While this certainly is better than nothing, employers that only emphasize physical health are missing out on a significant opportunity to positively impact their employees’ overall well-being.
+While this certainly is better than nothing.
+Employers that emphasize physical health positively impact their employees' overall well-being.

-Thankfully, bosses of today know how important is to approach employee wellness as being multifaceted.
+Thankfully, today's bosses know how important it is to approach employee wellness as multifaceted.

-Drinking: Even mild dehydration can greatly decrease energy levels thus leading to major reductions in cognitive brain performance and memory.
+Drinking: Even mild dehydration can greatly decrease energy levels.
+Which then leads to major reductions in cognitive brain performance and memory.

-Running: Increased indulgence in regular cardio such as frequent jogging helps to increase the blood and oxygen flow throughout the body.
+Running: Increased indulgence in regular cardio helps to increase the blood and oxygen flow throughout the body.
 It shows a visibly increased heart muscle rate and improved cholesterol rate.

 Eating: You are what you eat.
-Partaking in healthy nutritious diet acts as medicine- to maintain, prevent, and treat disease.
+A healthy, nutritious diet acts as medicine- to maintain, prevent, and treat disease.

 Yoga: Yoga uses physical postures, breathing exercises, and meditation to improve overall health.

-Meditation: Helps to elevate positive mood and outlook, self-discipline, healthy sleep patterns and even increased pain tolerance.
+Meditation: Helps to elevate positive mood and outlook.
+Also helps in enhancing self-discipline, healthy sleep patterns, and even increased pain tolerance.

-Strength: Regular exercise can help build self-confidence, boost immunity, and keep you at bay from health problems like diabetes and high blood pressure.
+Strength: Regular exercise can help build self-confidence and boost immunity.
+It will also protect you from health problems like diabetes and high blood pressure.

-Sleep: Healthy sleep can help your body better regulate blood sugar levels, keep your immune system functioning properly and even improve your heart health by decreasing stress.
+Sleep: Healthy sleep can help your body regulate better blood sugar levels.
+It will keep your immune system functioning properly and improve your heart health by decreasing stress.